sonic-net/DASH/test/docs/sonic-dash-test-HLD.md

 # High-Level Design Document for SONiC-DASH Testing
 This document provides the high-level design for the testing of devices which conform to the SONiC-DASH requirements.

+> **TODO** Consider [SONiC Management Testbed](https://github.com/Azure/sonic-mgmt/blob/master/docs/testbed/README.testbed.Overview.md) as the standardized test environment for consistency with standard SONiC testing.
+The reference architectures depiected below were crafted to expedite early dataplane testing in the simplest possible fashion.

+> **TODO** Articulate the testing of both dataplane and control plane features.
+The descriptions below focus on dataplane testing as the critical path towards DASH conformance and performance.

 # Reference Testbed Architecture - Single DUT

 **Figure 1.
 Testbed Reference Architecture**